Fingerprints are telling us more and more about the people that left them behind.

 Though the technique for determining fingerprint aging needs more study, Lee said the concept has been proven:

-The most exciting part of the project, which began by looking in a different direction?
+The most exciting part of the project began when we started looking in a different direction.

 “When we reproduced this with each person, it was fairly consistent,” said Hinners, who still serves as a resource for Lee’s research group.
 “And so we learned this might actually tell us how old a fingerprint actually is.
 This might be the way – that’s exciting.”